Coming December 11 2018:

-While she often said that “my home is my shoes” she stayed in Illinois frequently on her travels across the United States from the 1890s to the 1920s.
+While she often said that “my home is my shoes” she stayed in Illinois, (especially Chicago and Springfield) frequently on her travels across the United States from the 1890s to the 1920s.
 And she chose to be buried in Illinois in Union Miners Cemetery, in the small coal mining town of Mt.
-Olive, a place that was the center of a fight for living wage for miners and a place where miners sought to shape their capacity to believe in a future where they controlled their economic destiny.
+Olive, a place that was the center of the 1890s fight for living wage for miners and a place where miners sought to shape their capacity to believe in a future where they controlled their economic destiny.

-On December 8, 1930, tens of thousands of people travelled to Mt.
-Olive, Illinois, to join the funeral cortege of Mother Jones.
-Father John Maguire of Bourbonnais, Illinois, someone who had assisted Jones in the steel strike in Illinois in 1919, gave the eulogy, suggesting that Jones’ death caused “strong men and toil worn women” to cry “tears of bitter grief.”
+On December 6-8, 1930, tens of thousands of people travelled to Mt.
+Olive, Illinois, to join the visitation and funeral cortege of Mother Jones.
+Father John Maguire of Bourbonnais, Illinois, gave the eulogy, suggesting that Jones’ death caused “strong men and toil worn women” to cry “tears of bitter grief.”
 Meanwhile, in “mahogany furnished and carefully guarded offices in distant capitals wealthy mine owners and capitalists are breathing sighs of relief” at Jones’ death, he said.

 In 1898, Illinois became a battleground for labor rights when the Chicago Virden Coal Co. and two other anti-union owners defied the union contract established in 1897 and sought to bring strikebreakers to Virden and other areas to break the union contract.
 African-American union miners in Illinois played a role in turning away the strikebreakers, initially foiling the company’s plans.
 In defiance, the company brought Chicago ex-police private guards with a reputation for brutality to Virden, and used armed guards on the trains carrying strikebreakers.
 Miners from Mt.
 Olive marched with others from across Illinois in a rank-and-file movement to “stand their ground” against the company.